programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/sso/shibboleth/_index.en.md

     </Location>
     ErrorDocument 401 /web/sso_authentication_required.html

+    # easydb5 webfrontend docker container socket:
     ProxyPass / http://127.0.0.1:81/
     ProxyPassReverse / http://127.0.0.1:81/
 </VirtualHost>
 ```

-Note that the shibboleth lines are inside of the `<VirtualHost *:443>`-tag and before the `ProxyPass(Reverse)` directives.
+Note that the shibboleth directives are inside of the `<VirtualHost *:443>`-tag and have to be above the `ProxyPass(Reverse)` directives.

 ### shibd

-To integrate easydb into shibboleth, it is made a so called shibboleth "service provider" (SP).
+To integrate easydb into shibboleth, easydb is used as a so called shibboleth "service provider" (SP).
 This is done by configuring the linux service `shibd` in `/etc/shibboleth/shibboleth2.xml`.

 Typically an example config file for shibd is provided by the organization running the shibboleth identity provider (IDP) in their online documentation.